giantswarm/docs/src/content/ui-api/management-api/wc-key-pairs/index.md

 You need:

-- Your installation's Management API endpoint (similar to `https://g8s.codename.eu-west-1.aws.gigantic.io`)or base domain (similar to `codename.eu-west-1.aws.gigantic.io`).
+- Your installation's Management API endpoint (similar to `https://g8s.codename.eu-west-1.aws.gigantic.io`) or base domain (similar to `codename.eu-west-1.aws.gigantic.io`).
 - Management API access as an admin.
 - Unique ID of the workload cluster to grant access to.
 - Name of the organization "owning" that workload cluster.